analogwp/analogwp-library/README.md

 Custom Library for Elementor
 ===

-Your layouts deserve more.
-Use inspiring, extendable design resources for consistent websites and sharp workflow.
+Your very own custom library in Elementor, extendable design resources for consistent websites and sharp workflow.

 More information can be found at [analogwp.com](https://analogwp.com/).

 ### Build Commands
+- `npm run install-scripts` for installing Composer and NPM packages.
 - `npm run dev` for development.
 - `npm run build` for production.